 Located in the Mojave Desert along the California and Nevada border, Death Valley National Park is only a two hour drive from Las Vegas and a five hour drive from Los Angeles.
+Most of Death Valley National Park is designated as the Death Valley Wilderness.
 There are three paved roads entering the park from the east, Highways 190, 374, and 178.
 Highway 367 is closed.
 There are also two paved roads entering from the west, Highways 178 and 190.
 California Hwy 190, designated a National Scenic Highway, crosses the middle of the park providing access to both Stovepipe Wells and Furnace Creek.

 GPS is unreliable in this area.
-Carry a map and exercise sound judgement before driving on dirt roads.
+Check current road conditions, carry a map and exercise sound judgement before driving on dirt roads.

 Digital and paper maps are critical tools for wilderness visitors.
 Online maps can help you plan and prepare for your visit ahead of time.
 You can also carry digital maps with you on your GPS unit or other handheld GPS device.
 Having a paper map with you in the backcountry, as well as solid orienteering skills, however, ensures that you can still route-find in the event that your electronic device fails.